Our Top Picks

 Staining

 If you prefer the look of wood grain, consider staining your table instead of painting it.
-Wipe away dust, then apply 2-3 coats of stain with a brush, waiting 5-10 minutes between coats.
+Wipe away dust, then apply two to three coats of stain with a brush, waiting five to 10 minutes between coats.
 Let it dry as directed, then seal the stain with polyurethane for a durable finish.

 Read More: 27 Coffee Table Design Ideas You Never Knew You Needed